Welcome to St James Church School Nursery.

 recognise that as parents you are the child's main educators in life and strive to develop strong links between home/school.

-Please see the document below for all of our Nursery Policies.
+Please see the documents below for all of our Nursery Policies and Information:

 How we learn at Nursery